SyedAzherAli/CRUDapp/README.md

-# FullStackapp
+# Simple FullStackapp
-These is full stack web application includes java spring boot as backend, react as front end and database used mysql,  these include Read, write, delete data from the database about student name and address.
+These is full stack web application build using java spring boot as backend, react as frontend and database used mysql, these include Read, write, delete data from the database about student name and address.